jackhughes5/prospect-league-run-expectancy/README.md

 from PrestoSports XML box scores (2022-2025).

-I wrote a little bit about this here: https://cornbeltersbaseball.com/run-expectancy-matrix-for-the-prospect-league/
+I wrote about about this here: https://cornbeltersbaseball.com/run-expectancy-matrix-for-the-prospect-league/

 ## How it works